-About Subsidized Housing
+About Housing Choice Vouchers

 Boulder County Housing Authority (BCHA) administers programs that address specific needs of a cross-section of County residents.
 These programs, described below, serve low-income individuals and households, military veterans, homeless families, and families and children involved in the child welfare system.
 Each of these programs operates under the standard Housing Choice Voucher (HCV) guidelines, helping the participant to afford decent, safe, and sanitary housing in the private housing market.
 This division also administers housing vouchers through a Project-Based Voucher Program under which the housing assistance is attached to a specific unit, rather than the person.

 Participants are able to choose any private or BCHA-owned unit in the County and Broomfield that meets eligibility requirements, including area of service, rent amount, number of bedrooms, and housing quality standards/acceptable level of health and safety.
 Rent payments are administered by the housing authority paying its portion/subsidy to the landlord directly on behalf of the tenant.
 The household pays the difference between the rent amount and the subsidy.
 The family’s portion equates to approx. 30% of their gross household income.